Google Analytics setup audit

 - Reviews key Analytics configuration options - check what you’re missing and what you need to change for migrating to GA4

 - Allows you to produce a report showing improvements needed for report customization

 - Originally written by Dr. Dave Chaffey, a digital strategist who has the Google Analytics Individual Qualification.
 Previous iterations were updated by Jill Quick a specialist Google Analytics trainer and consultant.
-In this latest edition, Dave has provided updated advice in line with the migration to Google Analytics 4 in July 2023.
+In this latest edition, Dave has provided updated advice in line with the migration to Google Analytics 4.

 Who is this template for?

 - Marketing managers who need to set up their Google Analytics to review key metrics and allocate resources accordingly